qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 ```

 In the following example the HNSW index and quantization parameters are updated,
-for the whole collection and `my_vector` specifically:
+both for the whole collection, and for `my_vector` specifically:

 ```http
 PATCH /collections/{collection_name}